 Minecraft also features a number of rare and unique biomes, each with its own distinct allure.

 Mushroom Fields are among the rarest and strangest biomes, covered in Mycelium and giant mushrooms.
+In recent updates, mushrooms now generate in larger patches.
 They're the only place where you'll find mooshrooms and are free from hostile mobs, making them an oasis of peace in an otherwise dangerous world.

 Formerly known as the Mesa, the Badlands are a barren, desert-like biome, distinguished by their layers of colorful terracotta.
 They're also the only place where you'll find mineshafts on the surface, making them a gold mine for adventurers.